mlhartme/maven-dockerbuild-plugin/README.md

 * Simplify maintenance: we just have to update a small number dockerbuilds instead of a possibly hug number of Dockerfile spread in Maven projects
 * Separation: Java developers can concentrate on their Java build - they don't have to care about the latest best practice to build an image for them; instead, they simply pick the latest dockerbuild that fits their framework/setup.
-* Avoid copy paste: nobody's forced to Google for suitable Dockerfiles - that could get copied to the Maven module - and easily become unmaintained.
+* Avoid copy/paste: nobody's forced to Google for suitable Dockerfiles - that could get copied to the project source - and easily become unmaintained.
-* Operations: is much easier to keep a small number of dockerbuild in good shape (in particular: )updated with security fixes).
+* Operations: is much easier to keep a small number of dockerbuild in good shape (in particular: updated with security fixes).

 The price you have to pay: you cannot quickly adjust a Dockerfile for your particular Maven project - you have to adjust a shared version in your Dockerfile library.

-Dockerbuilds are the reason I wrote this plugin; I didn't find a proper way to do this in other Maven Docker plugins.
+Dockerbuilds are the reason I wrote this plugin; I didn't find a proper way to do this with other Maven Docker plugins.
 A common approach to get close is to provide central base images and use a simple Dockerfile in every Maven project to glue things together.

 ## Implementation

 This plugin is pretty simple.
-The build plugin prints equivalent build commands to log what it does:
+The build goal prints equivalent shell commands to log what it does:
 * resolve artifact containing the Dockerfile
 * unpack into `target/dockerbuild/context`
 * copy artifact arguments into this directory
-* use Dockers Java Client API to build the image;
+* use Docker's Java Client API to build the image;

-Note that the plugin does not actually use command-line call it prints to the console -- this is just to Document hat it does and to simplify manual testing, you can copy-and-paste the commands to retry your build.
+Note that the plugin does not actually use the shell command it prints to the console -- this is just to document what it does and to simplify manual testing - you can copy-and-paste the commands to retry your build.

 ## Links